Categories

 What COSO Says About the Control Environment

 COSO starts where it should: tone, structure, and accountability.
-The paper says organizations need a GenAI acceptable use policy, clear ethical boundaries, oversight responsibility, named owners for each AI tool or platform, role-based training, and accountability mechanisms tied not only to adoption but to safety, compliance, and performance.
+The paper says organizations need a GenAI acceptable use policy, clear ethical boundaries, oversight and accountability responsibilities, named owners for each AI tool or platform, role-based training, and accountability mechanisms tied not only to adoption but also to safety, compliance, and performance.
 Boards and cross-functional oversight groups need visibility into adoption, incidents, changes, and risk indicators.

 That is a direct message to compliance leaders.
 If nobody owns the prompts, the retrieval connectors, the model configurations, the escalation path, or the approval structure, then nobody owns the risk.
 And in a regulatory environment moving steadily toward AI accountability, “nobody owned it” is not a defense.
 It is an indictment.